modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/TableStorageConfiguration.md

 Add a Feature for each of the following RowKeys:

 - PartitionKey = [TenantId]
+  > Note: See [whatsmytenantid.com](https://www.whatismytenantid.com/) to help find this
 - RowKey = This is a unique string to identify the feature.
   - clone-teams
   - custom-teams